nnecec/color-kit/readme.md

 ## Kits

-- `@color-kit/color`: A tool for manipulate, parse and convert color.
 - `@color-kit/crystal`: A series beautiful components of color picker base on headless components library `@color-kit/atom` and `@color-kit/react-atom`.

 ## Credits